-This strap is inspired by the famous cover of Pink Floyd's album "The dark side of the moon", but of course everything reminds us of the colour of the rainbow, the colour of the LGBT movement, of course everything It all depends on the colour of the glass you look through, and is our this is our tribute.
+This strap is inspired by the famous cover of Pink Floyd's album "The dark side of the moon", but of course everything reminds us of the colour of the rainbow, the colour of the LGBT movement, of course everything, It all depends on the colour of the glass you look through, and this is our tribute.

 The album was originally released in a gate fold LP sleeve designed by Hipgnosis and George Hardie.
 Hipgnosis had designed several of the band's previous albums, with controversial results; EMI had reacted with confusion when faced with the cover designs for Atom Heart Mother and Obscured by Clouds, as they had expected to see traditional designs which included lettering and words.

 Designers Storm Thorgerson and Aubrey Powell were able to ignore such criticism, as they were employed by the band.
 For The Dark Side of the Moon, Richard Wright instructed them to come up with something "smarter, neater – more classy".
 The design was inspired by a photograph of a prism with a colour beam projected through it that Thorgerson had found in a photography book.

 The artwork was created by their associate, George Hardie.
 Hipgnosis offered the band a choice of seven designs, but all four members agreed that the prism was by far the best.
 The final design depicts a glass prism dispersing light into colour.
 The design represents three elements: the band's stage lighting, the album lyrics, and Wright's request for a "simple and bold" design.